jasonayu/nrsc5player/README.md

 - nrsc5

 ## Setup
-Install Python depdendencies.
+Install Python dependencies.
 In Ubuntu most if not all of these can be found in the package manager.

 Compile and install [nrsc5](https://github.com/theori-io/nrsc5/).
 Windows: place libnrsc5.dll in C:\Windows\System32 or the root directory of this repository.